brianfdo/recommender_system/README.md

 **Integration**\
 Challenge: Integrating the Flask server with the Node.js backend.\
 Solution: Used Axios for seamless communication between the Node.js backend and Flask server, ensuring smooth data flow and integration.

+If you are an active Spotify user and would like to try this out, please email me at brianfdo3@gmail.com so that I can extend API access to your account!